The startpage is customised based on your choice, but institution-wide news items and content is always visible to everyone.

 Approaching your defence of doctoral and licentiate thesis?
 Here you will find useful information guiding you through the process, from printing your thesis to finally applying for your degree certificate.

-There is no general rule, but when the supervisor and doctoral student assesses that the dissertation has come so far that a time for thedefence can be determined, the examiner is informed.
+When the supervisor and doctoral student assesses that the dissertation has come so far that a time for the defence can be determined, the examiner is informed.
 The published articles and any manuscripts that will be included in the dissertation, as well as a possible summary will be handed to the examiner.
-If thedefence is a monograph, the manuscript is handed over.
+If the defence is a monograph, the manuscript is handed over.

 A doctoral thesis can be designed as a coherent scientific work, a so-called monograph, or as a compilation thesis.
 A compilation thesis is the most common option within the Faculty of Science and Technology and usually consists of 3-5 scientific publications and summary report.
 In the summary report the main results are to be analyzed, discussed and summarized.
 Even new results that are not part of any of the publications included, but which are relevant to the thesis, can be included in the summary report.
 It is then essential that these results are presented in such a way that they can be examined in the same way as the results published in scientific journals.